brsr/antitile/docs/gco-planar.rst

 class.
 The "normal element" is the preferred label :math:`x` for that equivalence class.

-All three of these domains are Euclidean domains.
+Both these domains are Euclidean domains.
 That means that all non-zero elements have a unique factorization into prime elements and units, and what's more, they can be factored using an extension of the Euclidean division algorithm on the natural integers.
 A prime element can only be